 The members of a State Association of Chinese School Management Boards essentially comprise the school boards of Chinese Independent High Schools and Chinese Primary Schools within the state.
 The Chinese community of each area in the country establishes and manages schools through the setting up of school management boards.
 The Chinese School Management Board of each community is the grassroot organisation of Dong Zong, and the caretaker of Chinese Education in such area.
 The Chinese School Management Boards have for a long time been responsible for the running of schools and education, producing talented individuals for the Chinese community and the country, as well as sharing educational responsibilities with the government.
 Moreover, in its resistance against monolingual education policies, Dong Zong spares no efforts in defending and developing mother-tongue education for the Chinese community.

-(1) Unite members of the Association to safeguard and develop Chinese Education in Malaysia.
+(1) To unite the members and to promote and develop the cause of Chinese education in Malaysia.

-(2) Study and promote matters on the building and reform of Chinese schools in Malaysia, including matters regarding curricula, examinations, teachers, education funds and others.
+(2) To discuss, promote and manage jointly the affairs pertaining to the development and amelioration of the Chinese schools in Malaysia, including the curricula, examinations, teachers, education funds and other related matters.

 The current members of Dong Zong are from the Assocation of Chinese School Management Boards or the Association of Chinese School Management Boards and Teachers of the following states: